Bio

 Country & Bluegrass Fiddle Player

 She has been a member of the hard-driving, traditional bluegrass band out of Whitesburg, KY, Sunrise Ridge, since 2015.
-In addition to performing with bands weekly, she’s worked as a staff musician at the Jenny Wiley Theatre in Pikeville, KY and has performed at places such as the Carter Family Fold in Hiltons, VA, the Kentucky State Capitol in Frankfort, KY, Dollywood, and countless festivals throughout the region. ...You can also catch her guesting with other bands or even doing recording studio work!
+In addition to performing with bands weekly, she’s worked as a staff musician at the Jenny Wiley Theatre in Pikeville, KY and has performed at places such as the Carter Family Fold in Hiltons, VA, the Kentucky State Capitol in Frankfort, KY, Dollywood, and countless festivals throughout the region. ...You can also catch her guesting with other country, bluegrass, Americana, honky-tonk, rock, etc. bands or doing recording studio work!

 She graduated from the professional studio artist program at HCTC’s Kentucky School of Bluegrass and Traditional Music with numerous honors in May 2018.
 She graduated with a bachelor's degree in business management at Lincoln Memorial University in December 2020.
-As of July 28, 2021, she has joined the cast of the Hatfield & McCoy Dinner Feud in Pigeon Forge, TN, and should be there on Wednesdays and Thursdays.
+As of July 28, 2021, she joined the cast of the famous Hatfield & McCoy Dinner Feud in Pigeon Forge, TN, and is there on Wednesdays and Thursdays.

-Outside of music, her hobbies include fourwheeling, fishing, baking, and playing with her pets.
+Outside of music, her hobbies include fourwheeling, fishing, baking, and antiquing.